 The Lite-Brite, initially released in 1967, works by using a light bulb to brighten up coloured pegs, which are arranged into shapes like a cock — also known as a rooster.

 Stranger Things’s version of the Lite-Brite works more like an LED panel with each peg affected by the touch of the people in the Upside Down.
+There are no wires or electronics in the individual pegs in the toy in our world.

 The explanation for this, in my mind, is that the pegs, while lit by the bulb initially, kept some of the light within them.
 That essence of the light is perhaps what’s affected by the Upside Down not the electric coil in the bulb.